 Within the “Preferences” option at the bottom of the Quotes screen, you can select your preferred:

-Time zone – this sets the time zone for timestamping of transactions only within EnronOnline and does not affect the any of the times referenced in the commodities.
+Time zone – this sets the time zone for timestamping of transactions via EnronOnline and does not affect any of the times referenced in the product descriptions.

-Language – where the General Terms and Conditions are available in the language you have selected these will be made available to you.
+Language – where the GTCs are available in the language you have selected, these will be made available to you.

 Notifications On/Off - notifications related to price, volume, and product changes can be activated or deactivated.

-electronic trading agreement

-When you log in to EnronOnline with your new Master User ID, you will be presented with the Electronic Trading Agreement (ETA).
-The ETA provides the framework for electronic trading.

-The ETA is available for viewing and printing at any time through clicking on the link in the bottom left hand corner of the Quotes Page.

-commodity contracts
+contractual terms and conditions

-Each transaction you enter into via EnronOnline is either governed by the General Terms and Conditions (GTC) which have been accepted by your company on the web-site or via an agreement as set out in the Electronic Trading Agreement.
+Each transaction concluded via EnronOnline is either governed by a GTC, which has been accepted by your company via EnronOnline, or by an existing master agreement between you and Enron relating to the particular product..

-To see the General Terms and Conditions at any time for a product, click on a short description and a link will be available to the web-site.
+To see the GTC at any time for a particular product, click on a product short description and a link will be available to the GTC.

+clicking on the product short description

+By clicking on the relevant product short description on the quotes screen, you will be presented with a long description window containing the long description for the product together with additional product-specific information such as the trading hours, the minimum volume, and contact details within Enron for that specific product.
+From this window, you will also be able to access the GTC which governs the transactions in that particular product if you do not have an existing master agreement with Enron governing the particular product.

 transacting

-Provided your company is registered for transaction status with EnronOnline, you can offer to buy and sell Enron commodities directly from the Quotes Page.
+Provided your company is registered to transact via EnronOnline, you can offer to Enron to buy and sell particular products directly from the quotes screen.

-clicking on the short description

-By clicking on the relevant Product short description you will be presented with a long description window containing the long description for the Product together with additional Product-specific information such as the trading hours, the minimum quantity, and contact details within Enron for that specific Product.
-From this window you will also be able to access the General Terms and Conditions which govern the transactions in that particular product, if you do not have a Master contract governing such transactions.

-In order to transact with Enron via EnronOnline, all you need to do is the following:
+In order to transact via EnronOnline, all you need to do is the following:

 1. Click on the Price

-Move your mouse over the Product bid or offer price and click once.
+Move your mouse over the product bid or offer price and click once.
 When your mouse rolls over a given price, the background color of the box surrounding the price is highlighted.

 2. The Submission Window

 The “Submission” window will appear.
-You will be prompted to confirm your offer to buy or sell.
+You will be prompted to confirm your offer to Enron.

-Note that if you have not yet read and accepted the General Terms & Conditions (GTC) for that Product or the transaction is not governed by a Master agreement, you will be asked to read and accept them online.
-You will see a window similar to the following if this applies to you:
+Note that if you have not yet read and accepted the GTC for that product, or the transaction is not governed by an existing master agreement, you will be asked to read and accept the GTC via EnronOnline.
+You will see a window similar to the following:

-Once you have accepted the GTC you the “Read GTC” button will now appear as a “Submit” button.
+Once you have read and accepted the GTC the “Read GTC” button will now appear as a “Submit” button.

 3. Reviewing your submission window options

-Prior to submitting your offer to buy or sell to EnronOnline, you have several additional options as depicted above.
+Prior to submitting your offer to Enron, you have several additional options as depicted above.

 Option A – Volume

-The volume can be adjusted, below the amount visible on the screen in increments set by the Enron marketer for that product.
-You can adjust the amount down to the amount you .
+You can adjust the volume by decreasing the volume shown on the screen in those increments set by the Enron trader for that product.

 Option B – Volume choices

-There are two options, either “All or Nothing” or “Price Range”.
-Prior to submitting your offer to , you have several additional options as depicted above.
+There are two options, either “All or Nothing” or “Accept Partial Volume”.
+Prior to submitting your offer to Enron, you have two additional options as depicted above.

-The “All or Nothing” option allows you to specify that your offer may only be accepted if there is the entire volume you require remaining at the price you specify.
+The “All or Nothing” option allows you to specify that your offer may only be processed if the entire volume you require is available at the price you specify.